 Expressive Language Skills

-I AM going to review all the areas of expressive language and attempt to paint a picture of how it all works.
+I'll review all the areas of expressive language skills and attempt to paint a picture of how it all works.
 Expressive language is WAY MORE than simply the words you say!

 I am NOT going to review all of the developmental milestones here, and yes they are important but I don't want you to get hung up on certain skills.
 I want you to understand how all the skills relate to each other.